Frank Lopardo

-Frank Lopardo (born 12/23/57) is an American operatic tenor who was born in Brentwood, New York.
+Frank Lopardo (born 23 December 1957) is an American operatic tenor who was born in Brentwood, New York.
 Early in his career he specialized in the repertoire of Mozart and Rossini and later transitioned to the works of Puccini, Verdi, Donizetti and Bellini.

 Early years

 Lopardo began his musical training at Queens College, CUNY before moving on to the Juilliard School.
 At Queens College he first met Dr. Robert White, who currently serves on the staff at the Juilliard School.
 Lopardo attended the Music Academy of the West summer conservatory program in 1983 and 1984.

 Career

 Lopardo made his North American debut as Tamino in Die Zauberflöte with Opera Theater of St. Louis.
 He entered into a long-standing relationship with The Metropolitan Opera in New York in 1989 in the role of Almaviva in Il barbiere di Siviglia.
-He has performed more than 180 times there, with roles including Tamino in The Magic Flute, Rodolfo in La bohème, Alfredo in La traviata, the Duke in Rigoletto, Edgardo in Lucia di Lammermoor, Tonio in La fille du régiment, Nemorino in L'elisir d'amore, Don Ottavio in Don Giovanni, Idreno in Semiramide, Ferrando in Così fan tutte, and Fenton in Falstaff.
-He has made appearances with various North American opera companies, including the Lyric Opera of Chicago, Los Angeles Opera, Houston Grand Opera, Dallas Opera, the Canadian Opera Company, San Francisco Opera, and Santa Fe Opera.
+He has performed more than 180 times there, with roles including Rodolfo in La bohème, Alfredo in La traviata, the Duke in Rigoletto, Edgardo in Lucia di Lammermoor, Tonio in La fille du régiment, Nemorino in L'elisir d'amore, Don Ottavio in Don Giovanni, Idreno in Semiramide, Ferrando in Così fan tutte, and Fenton in Falstaff.
+Lopardo has made appearances with various North American opera companies, including the Lyric Opera of Chicago, Los Angeles Opera, Houston Grand Opera, Dallas Opera, the Canadian Opera Company, San Francisco Opera, and Santa Fe Opera.

 In Europe, Lopardo made his debut as Fenton at Teatro di San Carlo in Naples.
 He has sung as Edgardo, Rodolfo, the Duke, and Lenski in Eugene Onegin at the Opéra National de Paris.
 At the Royal Opera House, Covent Garden he has sung as Lindoro in L'italiana in Algeri.
 Other major European theaters where he has performed include the Vienna State Opera, the Grand Théâtre de Genève, Teatro alla Scala in Milan, Teatro Comunale in Florence and Teatro Real in Madrid.
-He has appeared in the Salzburg Festival, Glyndebourne Glyndebourne Opera Festival, and Aix-en-Provence festivals Aix-en-Provence Festival, and sung with De Nederlandse Opera.
+He has appeared in the Salzburg Festival, Glyndebourne Opera Festival, and Aix-en-Provence Festival, and sung with De Nederlandse Opera.

-Throughout his career, Lopardo has sung with orchestras around the world.
-He has performed in Verdi's Requiem with the London Symphony Orchestra and the Montreal Symphony Orchestra, Mozart's Requiem with the Berlin Philharmonic at La Scala, Berlioz's Requiem and Orff's Carmina Burana with the Boston Symphony Orchestra, Beethoven's Ninth Symphony with the San Francisco Symphony Orchestra, Rossini's Stabat Mater with the Philadelphia Orchestra and Dvořák's Requiem with the Danish Radio Symphony Orchestra.